MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Characteristics of start_pos = 0

-• High real-time responsiveness
+• Higher real-time responsiveness

-• The value changes constantly
+• The value changes tick by tick

 • Signals can appear earlier

-• False signals can also increase
+• False signals are also more likely

 Characteristics of start_pos = 1

-• Uses values after bar close
+• Uses values after the bar has closed

 • Logic tends to be more stable